pytorch/captum/README.md

 Similar to other attribution algorithms that return convergence delta, LayerConductance returns the deltas for each example.
-The approximation error is then the absolute value of the convergence deltas and can serve as a proxy of trust for attribution algorithms.
+The approximation error is then the absolute value of the convergence deltas and can serve as a proxy of how accurate integral approximation for given inputs and baselines is.

 More details on the list of supported algorithms and how to apply Captum on different types of models can be found in our tutorials.